jlesage/docker-baseimage-gui/README.md

 ## Accessing the GUI

-Assuming the host is mapped to the same ports as the container, the graphical interface of the application can be accessed via:
+Assuming that container's ports are mapped to the same host's ports, the graphical interface of the application can be accessed via:

   * A web browser:
 ```